5.3. Advanced features#

 kde-builder --pretend --source-dir=/dev/null

-This change overrides any duplicate setting for the module found in the configuration file, and applies only while the option is passed on the command line.
+This change overrides any duplicate setting for the project found in the configuration file, and applies only while the option is passed on the command line.

-Using a different build directory for the kcalc module:
+Using a different build directory for the kcalc project:

 kde-builder --kcalc,build-dir=temp-build